rshipp/geodigger/geojson.md

         coordinates: [0.5, 0.5]
     }

-If we than instruct MongoDB to treat this as a point on a two-dimensional sphere, it allows us to run queries on our data with this in mind.
+If we then instruct MongoDB to treat this as a point on a two-dimensional sphere, it allows us to run queries on our data with this in mind.
 We can define a polygon of an arbitrary size and shape by specifying its vertices, then pass this polygon to MongoDB and ask it to